WouterKlein/plant-humanities/docs/cinnamon/README.md

 https://upload.wikimedia.org/wikipedia/commons/e/e7/Forming_the_cinnamon_quills%2C_Ceylon%2C_photo_from_The_Encyclopedia_of_Food_by_Artemas_Ward.jpg
 https://upload.wikimedia.org/wikipedia/commons/0/0d/Skinning_the_cinnamon_sticks%2C_Ceylon%2C_photo_from_The_Encyclopedia_of_Food_by_Artemas_Ward.jpg

+Forming the cinnamon quills
+Skinning the cinnamon sticks, Ceylon

 ### References

 [^ref1]: Stephen G. Haw, “Cinnamon, Cassia and Ancient Trade”, _Journal of Ancient History and Archaeology_, 4:1 (2017) 5-18.

 [^ref2]: Haw, “Cinnamon, 10-11.

-[^ref3]: Inês de Ornellas e Castro, “A Pleasant Banquet of Words’: Therapeutic Virtues and Alimentary Consumption in Garcia de Orta’s _Colloquies on the Simples and Drugs of India_”, in: Palmira Fontes da Costa (ed.), _Medicine, Trade, and Empire: Garcia de Orta’s_ Colloquies on the Simples and Drugs of India _(1563) in Context_ (Farnham and Burlington: Ashgate 2015) 67-88, there 84, 85.
+[^ref3]: Inês de Ornellas e Castro, “‘A Pleasant Banquet of Words’: Therapeutic Virtues and Alimentary Consumption in Garcia de Orta’s _Colloquies on the Simples and Drugs of India_”, in: Palmira Fontes da Costa (ed.), _Medicine, Trade, and Empire: Garcia de Orta’s_ Colloquies on the Simples and Drugs of India _(1563) in Context_ (Farnham and Burlington: Ashgate 2015) 67-88, there 84, 85.

 [^ref4]: Vijaya Samaraweera, The Cinnamon Trade of Ceylon”, _Indian Economic & Social History Review_, 8:4 (1971) 415-442, there 416.